Strategy Complexity of Limsup and Liminf Threshold Objectives in Countable MDPs, with Applications to Optimal Expected Payoffs: Strategy complexity of and lim sup

 Hence for all $i,k \in \N$,

 Finally, we show that $\zstrat^*$ is almost surely winning for $\bigcap_{i \in \N} \G \F \, A_i$ from $\state_0$ in $\mdp$.

 \end{proof}

-\begin{corollary} Consider a countable MDP $\mdp$ with initial state $\state_{0}$ and a $\bigcap_{i \in \N}\G \F \, A_i$ objective. \begin{enumerate} \item If $\mdp$ is universally transient then there exists a deterministic positional strategy that is optimal from every state that has an optimal strategy, and \item Otherwise, if there exists an optimal strategy from $\state_0$, then there also exists an optimal deterministic Markov strategy. \end{enumerate} \end{corollary} \begin{proof} Towards item 1., since $\mdp$ is universally transient and $\bigcap_{i \in \N}\G \F \, A_i$ is shift invariant, it follows from \Cref{thm:optnestedbuchiunivtrans} and \Cref{as-to-opt} that there exists a single deterministic positional strategy that is optimal from every state that has an optimal strategy.
+\begin{corollary} Consider a countable MDP $\mdp$ with initial state $\state_{0}$ and a $\bigcap_{i \in \N}\G \F \, A_i$ objective. \begin{enumerate} \item If $\mdp$ is universally transient then there exists a deterministic positional strategy that is optimal from every state that admits an optimal strategy. \item In general, even if $\mdp$ is not universally transient, if there exists an optimal strategy from $\state_0$, then there also exists an optimal deterministic Markov strategy. \end{enumerate} \end{corollary} \begin{proof} Towards item 1., since $\mdp$ is universally transient and $\bigcap_{i \in \N}\G \F \, A_i$ is shift invariant, it follows from \Cref{thm:optnestedbuchiunivtrans} and \Cref{as-to-opt} that there exists a single deterministic positional strategy that is optimal from every state that has an optimal strategy.

 Towards item 2., consider the MDP $S(\mdp)$ that is derived from $\mdp$ by encoding the step counter from $\state_0$ into the states; cf.~\Cref{def:encodestep}. $S(\mdp)$ is trivially universally transient.
 We assume that there exists an optimal strategy from $\state_0$.
 Then we can use \Cref{thm:optnestedbuchiunivtrans} on $S(\mdp)$ and \Cref{steptopoint} to obtain an optimal deterministic Markov strategy from $\state_0$ in $\mdp$. \end{proof}